Stress importance of National Career Readiness Certification for High School Students:

-Eliminate the Estimated June Sales Tax
+Eliminate the Accelerated June Sales Tax:

 Current law requires a business that has an average monthly sales tax liability of at least fifty thousand dollars ($50,000.00) to pay on or before the twenty-fifth day of June an amount of seventy-five percent (75%) of such taxpayer's estimated sales tax liability for the month of June of the current calendar year, or an amount equal to at least seventy-five percent (75%) of the taxpayer's sales tax liability for the month of June of the preceding calendar year.
 Removal of Section 2 of code section 26-65-33 would address this issue while creating continuity for businesses.